FC Vaduz: Legal status

 Vaduz is one of several expatriate microstate European football clubs, playing in the Swiss Football League, alongside AS Monaco playing in France, San Marino Calcio playing in Italy and FC Andorra playing in Spain.
-The difference between Vaduz and the aforementioned clubs is that its status in Switzerland is a "guest club", and as such it does not participate in the Swiss Cup and cannot represent Switzerland internationally.
-This makes Champions League qualification from league football impossible under current rules other than by winning the Europa League or the Champions League itself.
-If Vaduz would win the Swiss championship, the Champions League places would be distributed among the top Swiss clubs in the league.
-Since the invention of the UEFA Conference League, this has been further improbable since the team would need to win first the Conference League and then the Europa League the following year unless the country coefficient would improve enough for the Liechtenstein Cup winners to get a Europa League spot.
-Since Vaduz has never finished higher than 8th in the Super League and therefore could not be argued to have qualified, such a situation has not occurred.
+The difference between Vaduz and the aforementioned clubs is that its status in Switzerland is a "guest club".
+It is not a member of the Swiss Football Association and as such it does not participate in the Swiss Cup and cannot represent Switzerland in UEFA competitions.
+If Vaduz finished high enough in the Swiss Super League to qualify for a UEFA competition, it would be excluded and the places would be redistributed among the top Swiss clubs in the league.
+If it were to win the league, it would not be officially recognized as champions, and the title and trophy would instead go to the second-place club.

+Vaduz has an opportunity to qualify for UEFA competition through the Liechtenstein Cup, which places its winner in the UEFA Conference League.